hinto-janai/monero-bash/README.md

 ProtectHome=read-only        Mounts /home/ as read-only for the process BindPaths=...
 Allows CERTAIN directories to be read from/written to
 ```
 In the event of fatal process bugs like remote code execution, these settings will lessen the damage done.
-Some of the settings are tweaked to allow for slightly more permissions, like for `Monero` to be able to write to its data folder.

-**Note: `XMRig` is ran as `root` for the MSR hashrate boost, but it is still restricted in what it can see/do to your system.**
+**Note: `XMRig` is ran as `root` for the MSR hashrate boost.
+Although it is still heavily restricted with these settings, they are not perfect.
+Unless you consider XMRig malware, you should be more concerned about programs with much larger attack surfaces: internet-facing applications like Monero/P2Pool nodes.**

 ---